Enoch Poor: Sullivan Expedition and Culper Spy Ring

 He accompanied the Sullivan Expedition in 1779, leading his brigade on a difficult flanking march to win the Battle of Newtown.

 In 1780, Poor was given a prestigious command in Lafayette's elite Division of Light Infantry.
 That February, Washington entrusted Poor with a secret and sensitive mission.
 From his Morristown headquarters, Washington wrote to Poor requesting he "select... one from the troops under your command" for a "particular service."
 The man had to "be depended upon for his fidelity," be "acquainted with the use of Oars," and "must be a Native."
 Annotations for this letter confirm the man was being recruited by Major Benjamin Tallmadge for the Culper Spy Ring, Washington's most vital intelligence network in New York.

 Death

-In September 1780, Poor died suddenly at age 44 while encamped with Lafayette's division in Hackensack, New Jersey.
+In September 1780, Poor died at age 44 while encamped with Lafayette's division in Hackensack, New Jersey.

 The official cause of death, as reported by the army's high command and medical staff, was unanimous: typhus, which was then termed "putrid fever" or "bilious fever."